 A cascade of users and passwords were assigned to the Healthdata.be platform, of only which a limited number of Healthdata.be employees, have access to the most disclosed information.
 Only the Sciensano researchers implied in the LINK-VACC project have access to the pseudonymised research environment.

+Access in the context of the current project is only granted after undergoing a data access process following the procedures detailed in 3.2.2.2.

 The access for the authorised users from the outside to the inside will be done by means of a secured Server Based Computing, which is also provided by the Healthdata.be platform and which offers a protection of the data and of the traffic.
 Access to the secure research environment via Citrix.

-Data from the DB2 database are loaded in a local R environment within the healthdata.be secure data environment, using the R package RJDBC which is loading a IDBC driver.
+Data from the DB2 database are loaded in a local R environment within the Healthdata.be secure data environment, using the R package RIDBC which is loading a JDBC driver.
 3.2.2.8 Is the described dataset / output supported by a data access committee?

-The protocol of the LINK-VACC project was approved by the medical ethics committee University Hospital Brussels - Vrije Universiteit Brussel (VUB) on 03/02/2021 (reference number 2020/523) and obtained authorization from the Information Security Committee (ISC) Social Security and Health (reference number IVC/KSZG/21/034).

-The BY-COVID baseline use case aims to use the data for the same objective (vaccine effectiveness) as defined in the context of the LINK-VACC project, and as no sensitive data will be shared outside the secured environment, the current use case in BY-COVID is covered by the existing deliberation of the ISC.
+Yes The protocol of the LINK-VACC project was approved by the medical ethics committee University Hospital Brussels - Vrije Universiteit Brussel (VUB) on 03/02/2021 (reference number 2020/523) and obtained authorization from the Information Security Committee (ISC) Social Security and Health (reference number IVC/KSZG/21/034).
+The BY-COVID baseline use case aims to use the data for the same objective (vaccine effectiveness) as defined in the context of the LINK-VACC project, and as no sensitive data will be shared outside the secured environment, the current use case in BY-COVID is covered by the existing deliberation of the ISC-SSH.